Transport-Induced Decoherence of the Entangled Triplet Exciton Pair: Discussion

-As seen in Table~\ref{StationaryStatesAB}, the zero-field stationary states in the global coordinate system are relatively complicated linear combinations of several spin states, but the overall singlet state is a simple sum of three spin states and is the same for all triplet-pair configurations.
-On the other hand, for the mixed coordinate states, the stationary states of the $AB$ configuration can be directly written using the spin states, but the overall $AB$ singlet state must be given by Eq.~(\ref{ABSinglet}).
-It should be noted that both Eq.~(\ref{ABSinglet}) and Table~\ref{StationaryStatesAB} deliver identical singlet projections, which indeed must be independent from basis states and the choice of coordinate systems.
+in the mixed-coordinate basis.
+When describing a triplet pair in the $AB$ configuration, the mixed-coordinate basis consists of stationary spin states but the overall singlet wavefunction must be written as the linear combination of the four basis states in Eq.~\ref{ABSinglet}.
+On the other hand, in the global ($x,y,z$) basis, the zero-field stationary states are linear combinations of several spin states, as seen in Table~\ref{StationaryStatesAB}, but the overall singlet wavefunction is a simple sum of three spin states (Eq.~\ref{AASinglet}) that applies to all triplet-pair configurations

+In any case, both Eq.~(\ref{ABSinglet}) and Table~\ref{StationaryStatesAB} deliver identical singlet projections, which indeed must be independent from basis states and the choice of coordinate systems.

 This gives a new view into the unique characteristics of the $AB$ configuration.
-The last term in Eq.~(\ref{ABSinglet}) shows that the normalized antisymmetric state $(\ket{x_A y_B} - \ket{y_A x_B})/\sqrt{2}$ contributes to the singlet wavefunction with a significant singlet projection probability that increases with the rotation angle between inequivalent sites and becomes strongest when the two local main axes systems are perpendicular to each other.
+The last term in Eq.~(\ref{ABSinglet}) shows that the normalized antisymmetric state $(\ket{x_A y_B} - \ket{y_A x_B})/\sqrt{2}$ contributes to the singlet wavefunction with a significant singlet projection probability that increases with the rotation angle between inequivalent sites and becomes strongest when the two local main-axes systems are perpendicular to each other.
 In rubrene ($\theta = 31^\circ$), this fourth state has a singlet projection probability of 0.52.
 As noted earlier, this state is degenerate with the corresponding symmetric state, which has zero singlet projection.

-A qualitative picture of the zero-field behavior of the triplet pair in the presence of transport and its effect on observable quantum beats can be painted as follows.
+A qualitative picture of the zero-field behavior of the triplet pair in the presence of transport and its effect on global decoherence and observable quantum beats can be painted as follows.
 At zero-field, the spin wavefunction of a same-type triplet pair is the same for both $AA$ and $BB$ configuration, with three stationary states that contribute to the overall singlet state and are in general non-degenerate, leading to a time-dependent singlet projection characterized by three frequencies.
-On the other hand, a mixed-type triplet pair that remains in the $AB$ configuration has four non-degenerate stationary states with singlet contributions, corresponding to six frequencies.
-The zero-field decoherence effect can then be seen to arise from continued transitions between each triplet-pair configuration, with random dwell times.
+On the other hand, a mixed-type triplet pair in the $AB$ configuration has four non-degenerate stationary states with singlet contributions, corresponding to six frequencies.
+The zero-field decoherence effect can then be seen to arise from continued transitions between each triplet-pair configuration, with random dwell times, which ultimately leads to mixing of all the spin states but for $\ket{zz}$.